Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## A Lot More Than Blockchain

-Blockchains only form one part of the stack.
+Blockchains only form one part of the stack.<br>
 Web3 applications must prevent attacks at all layers.
-For discussion today:

 <pba-flex center>